Slavery in Africa: Arab slave traders and markets

-The lethality of the trans-Saharan routes of slavery is comparable to the trans-Atlantic ones.
+The lethality of the trans-Saharan routes is comparable to those of the trans-Atlantic.
 Deaths of slaves in Egypt and North Africa were very high, even if they were fed and treated well.
-Medieval manuals for slave buyers - written in Arabic, Persian and Turkish - explained that Africans from Sudanic and Ethiopian areas are prone to illness and death in their new environments.
+Medieval manuals for slave buyers – written in Arabic, Persian and Turkish – explained that Africans from Sudanic and Ethiopian areas are prone to illness and death in their new environments.

-Zanzibar was once East Africa's main slave-trading port, and under Omani Arabs in the 19th century as many as 50,000 slaves were passing through the city each year.
+Zanzibar was once East Africa's main slave-trading port, and under Omani Arabs in the 19th century as many as 50,000 slaves were passing through the city each year via the Zanzibar slave trade.